mhinz/vim-galore/README.md

 edit the file again, Vim will offer the chance to recover the file from the swap file.

-When two persons try to edit the same file, the second person will get a notice that the swap file already exists.
+When two people try to edit the same file, the second person will get a notice that the swap file already exists.
 It prevents people from trying to save different versions of a file.
 If you don't want that behaviour, see `:h 'directory'`.